Skip to content

 Approaching a dog for the first time

-Meeting a dog for the first time should be a positive experience for both of you.
+Remember, even if you found the perfect furry friend, they don’t know you yet.
 These tips will help make it more likely your first meeting is a happy one.

-• Keep calm and give the dog space.
-Walking parallel to them is a good approach
+• Keep calm.
+Give the dog space – walking parallel to them is good approach.

-• Don’t over-excite them or encourage them to jump up
+• Keep it low-key.
+Don’t over-excite them or encourage them to jump up.

-• Don’t bend down to the dog or put your face too close to them.
-Stay standing at a respectful distance
+• Watch your body language.
+Don’t bend down to the dog or put your face too close to them.
+Stay standing at a respectful distance.

-• Allow them to come to you rather than approaching them, and be guided by instructions from the handler
+• Give them agency.
+Allow the dogs to come to you rather than approaching them, and prepare to be guided by instructions from the handler.

 Returning a dog

-It’s rare, but sometimes things just don’t work out between new pets and owners.
+It always feels bad, but sometimes things don’t work out between new pets and owners.
 Even if every care is taken to match you with a dog that fits in with your lifestyle and environment.

 Insuring your rehomed dog